 The information model described here allows representation of VHDL models that conform to IEEE Std 1076-2002.
-Certain aspects of the language added in the current revision of this standard cannot be represented by the information model.
+Certain aspects of the language added in the current revision cannot be represented by the information model.
 It is expected that a subsequent revision of this standard will extend the information model to allow representation of those aspects.